dariotoman/website/_pages/about.md

   - /about.html
 ---

 I am a PhD student at the University of Toronto studying Economics.
-My research interests lie in applied microeconomics, with a particular focus on the nexus of political economy of development and violence.
+My research interests lie in applied microeconomics, with a particular focus on political economy and development.
 <img src='/images/rowing_toronto.jpg'>